 For it is written that Abraham had two sons: the one by a bondwoman [Hagar], the other by a freewoman [Sarah].
 But he who was of the bondwoman [son named Ishmael] was born according to the flesh, and he of the freewoman [son named Isaac] through promise, which things are symbolic.
 For these are the two covenants: the one from Mount Sinai which gives birth to bondage, which is Hagar for this Hagar is Mount Sinai in Arabia, and corresponds to Jerusalem which now is, and is in bondage with her children but the Jerusalem above is free, which is the mother of us all.
 For it is written: “Rejoice, O barren, you who do not bear!
 Break forth and shout, you who do not travail! for the desolate has many more children than she who has a husband.”
 Now we, brethren, as Isaac was, are children of promise.
 But, as he [Ishmael] who was born according to the flesh then persecuted him who was born according to the Spirit, even so it is now.
 Nevertheless what does the Scripture say?
 “Cast out the bondwoman and her son, for the son of the bondwoman shall not be heir with the son of the freewoman.”
 So then, brethren, we are not children of the bondwoman but of the freewoman.
 (Gal.
 4:22-31, NKJV, bold added)

 In protestant thought the woman who bore us is a city.
 The heavenly city, New Jerusalem, becomes like a mother to us as we move from the bondage of the natural Jerusalem to a city of freedom.
-You will notice, though, that the verses above in Galatians actually have little to do with being born from a city and more to do with the two covenants–we are the children of the free woman (not a city).
+You will notice, though, that the verses above in Galatians actually have little to do with being born from a city and more to do with the two covenants–we are the children of the free woman, born of the Spirit (NOT a city).
 To better understand what Paul is teaching us let’s look at the chart below:

 There are Two Covenants: